Complexity analysis of interior-point methods for second-order stationary points of nonlinear semidefinite optimization problems: Introduction

 \subsection{Contributions}

-Unlike NLPs, NSDPs have no existing methods with either convergence to SOSPs or a worst-case iteration complexity.
 The main contributions in this paper are summarized in the following two theoretical points. \begin{enumerate}[label = \arabic*)] \item {\it SOSPs of NSDPs} We present the first primal-dual IPM with convergence to SOSPs of NSDP~\eqref{eq:main}.
 In the primal-dual strictly feasible region $\{(x,Y)\mid X(x)\in \symmetric^m_{++}, Y\in \symmetric^m_{++}\}$, the primal-dual IPM generates a sequence of approximate SOSPs, abbreviated as {\ASOSP}s, which accumulate at an SOSP of NSDPs under some assumptions.
 Each {\ASOSP} is defined using the primal-dual merit function given in~\cite{Yamashita2012}.
 In order to compute such {\ASOSP}s, we utilize scaled gradient directions\footnote{A scaled gradient direction is intended to be the steepest-descent one premultiplied with a positive definite symmetric matrix.} and directions of negative curvature.
 The difficulty of theoretical analysis of NSDPs often stems from the so-called sigma term (see Definition\,\ref{def:SONC}), which reflects the curvature of the positive semidefinite cone.
 We need to handle it carefully in order to show the convergence to SOSPs of NSDPs. \item {\it a worst-case iteration complexity for {\ASOSP}s} We give a \worstcase iteration complexity of the proposed \primaldual IPM for computing an {\ASOSP}.
 Our {\STEPSIZE} rule makes it possible to keep the generated iterates in the strictly feasible region and obtain a \worstcase iteration complexity.
-Another point to note is that this result is established in the primal-dual framework, whereas previous studies~\cite{ONeilWright2020,Hinder2020} regarding NLPs gave \worstcase iteration complexities for primal IPMs. \end{enumerate} Indeed, we can obtain a primal IPM with convergence to SOSPs and a worst-case iteration complexity with slight modification.
+Another point to note is that this result is established in the primal-dual framework, whereas previous studies~\cite{ONeilWright2020,Hinder2020} regarding NLPs gave \worstcase iteration complexities for primal IPMs. \end{enumerate} We stress that the proposed primal-dual IPM is the first NSDP algorithm for SOSP equipped with a worst-case iteration complexity.
+We can obtain a primal IPM with convergence to SOSPs and a worst-case iteration complexity with a slight modification.